 Now obviously, in this career path, you need to make a few job switches for the simple reason that an ad agency usually doesn’t have such a CMO role.

 However, what you have with you as an advantage is the fact that there are a variety of clients you would have worked with at the ad agency and that is much likely to make you a better marketer.

 In the following section, I shall introduce you to certain new and interesting marketing career paths that are beginning to find a place in the corporate world.

 Honestly, that might be an understatement.

-In fact, these roles are starting to flip the marketing world upside-down.
+These roles are starting to flip the marketing world upside-down.

-6. Digital Marketing Route
+6. Digital Marketing Career Path to CMO

 Now, this route is very different from the others.